PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/linear_reg_with_uci/README.md

 Launch demo on each computation party with the following command,

 ```
-$PYTHON_EXECUTABLE uci_demo.py $PARTY_ID $SERVER $PORT
+$PYTHON_EXECUTABLE uci_demo.py $PARTY_ID $SERVER $PORT $SELF_ADDR
 ```

-where PYTHON_EXECUTABLE is the python which installs PaddleFL, PARTY_ID is the ID of computation party, which is 0, 1, or 2, SERVER and PORT represent the IP and port of Redis server respectively.
+where PYTHON_EXECUTABLE is the python which installs PaddleFL, PARTY_ID is the ID of computation party, which is 0, 1, or 2, SERVER and PORT represent the IP and port of Redis server respectively, SELF_ADDR represents the IP address of the machine.

 Similarly, training loss with cypher text format would be printed on the screen of each computation party.
 And at the same time, the loss and predictions would be saved in `/tmp` directory.

 **Note** that remember to delete the loss and prediction files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.

-#### (5).
+#### (4).
 Decrypt Loss and Prediction Data

 Each computation party sends `uci_loss.part` and `uci_prediction.part` files in `/tmp` directory to the `/tmp` directory of data owner.
 Data owner decrypts and gets the plain text of loss and predictions with ` load_decrypt_data()` in `process_data.py`.